 More information: monroecounty.gov/parks-ellison

-If you don’t own a kayak, you can rent one from BayCreek Paddle Center on Empire Blvd.
+If you don’t own a kayak, rent one from BayCreek Paddle Center on Empire Blvd.
 From their website,

 BayCreek Paddling Center offers a canoe/kayak shuttle to the launch site in Ellison Park.

-After a short ten-minute ride, the bus arrives at the launch on the southern edge of the park.
+After a short ten-minute ride, the bus arrives at the launch on the park’s southern edge.
 From there, paddlers will travel downstream for about two miles as the creek twists and turns through the park’s meadows.

 You will pass underneath several wooden pedestrian bridges before exiting the parklands and passing under Browncroft Boulevard.
 You’ll now have about 2.5 more miles to go.